apache/airflow/.github/ISSUE_TEMPLATE/bug_report.md

 **Are you willing to submit a PR?**

 <!---
-This is not required, but we are happy to guide you in contribution process especially if you already have a good understanding of how to implement the fix.
+This is absolutely not required, but we are happy to guide you in contribution process especially if you already have a good understanding of how to implement the fix.
 Airflow is a community-managed project and we love to bring new contributors in.
  -->